-By law the LCAP must address eight state priorities.
-The above template groups these eight priorities into three sections:
+By law the LCAP must address eight state priorities:

-- Conditions of Learning: are the teachers, materials and facilities conducive to learning?
+Are the teachers, materials, and facilities conducive to learning?

-- Pupil Outcomes: pupil achievement, including (but definitely not limited to) standardized tests
+Pupil achievement, including (but not limited to) standardized testing.

-- Engagement: parent and pupil engagement and satisfaction with the school
+Parent and pupil engagement and satisfaction with the school.

-Each of the three sections above in turn has three required steps / subsections: Stakeholder Engagement; Goals and Progress Indicators; and Actions, Services and Expenditures.
+Each of the three sections above in turn have three required steps / subsections: